yuki-iptv/yuki-iptv/README.md

 deb and rpm packages available in [Releases](https://gitlab.com/astroncia/iptv/-/releases)

+AppImage / snap / flatpak / other "container" or "everything-in-one-file" formats are **NOT planned**!
+Please do not ask about it!

 For Ubuntu / Linux Mint **recommended** install from [Launchpad PPA - ppa:astroncia/iptv](https://launchpad.net/~astroncia/+archive/ubuntu/iptv):
 ```sudo add-apt-repository ppa:astroncia/iptv -y```
 ```sudo apt-get update```